WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### cryo-EM - Software Engineering
 This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.

+### Capacity Planning (Storage) - Data Science
+This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage at WEHI.

+### Capacity Planning (Compute) - Data Science
+This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for compute at WEHI.

+### Research Data Workflow Processing - Software Engineering
+This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.

 ## Other projects